jbush001/NyuziProcessor/tests/render/README.md

 1. Load bitstream into FPGA ('make program' in rtl/fpga/de2-115/)
 2. Press key 0 on the lower right hand side of the board to reset it
-3. Once this is loaded, from the test directory, execute:
+3. From the test directory, run:

     make fpgarun

+Steps 2 & 3 can be repeated

 # Profiling